mconf/mconf-api-docs/pages/EnglishGuide.md

 ## Webhooks

 It is possible, via the webhooks API, to register an endpoint to receive relevant events about sessions and recordings.
-This registration can be done with session granularity (passing the `meetingID` in the `hooks/create` request) or globally, for all sessions, as documented at https://docs.bigbluebutton.org/development/webhooks#hookscreate.
+This registration can be done with session granularity (passing the `meetingID` in the `hooks/create` request) or globally, for all sessions, as documented [here](/docs/api/conference#tag/hooks).

-However, unlike the original BigBlueButton implementation, we have modified the model for validating the integrity of the events emitted, as follows:
+Unlike the original BigBlueButton implementation, we have modified the model for validating the integrity of the events emitted, as follows:

 - When registering a webhook via the `hooks/create` method, an `authToken` field is returned in the XML response;
 - The `authToken` must be saved in the database to be used later to validate the events received;